pepperberry/RoboticArm/README.md

 **Attach the PCA9685 Board:**

-Connect the wires to the PCA9685 board in the following order:
+Connect the robots motor wires to the PCA9685 board in the following order (reference the image below if confused):
  * Inside: pulse/PWM
  * Middle: VS1/V+
  * Outside: GND